disinibale/merkle-tech-test/README.md

 - The architecture for a microservice is inspired by the [Clean Architecture](https://www.freecodecamp.org/news/a-quick-introduction-to-clean-architecture-990c014448d2), which supports strong modularity, loose coupling, and dependency injection

-Tech Stack: Node.js, Express, Typescript, Prisma, Jest, and PostgreSQL
+Tech Stack: Node.js, NestJs, Typescript, Prisma, Jest, and PostgreSQL

 ## Prerequisites